lfir/utils_tabdata/README.rst

 - merge_csvs(destnm, *csv_path, column_lst=None, encoding='utf-8', delimiter=',')

-Combines the specified CSV files into the file path ved as first argument.
+Combines the specified CSV files into the file path received as first argument.
 Parameter column_lst determines column order in the output file.

 Precondition: all CSVs and all rows have the same columns.